10 Individual learning

 Environment

-The environment delivers extrinsic rewards (motivations) to the agents based on the agents’ chosen actions (choices).
-It may contain environmental states, which may not be fully observable to the agents
+The environment delivers extrinsic rewards (motivations) to the agents based on the agents’ chosen actions (choices) and the environment’s current and future state (see Lecture 03.01-SequentialDecisions).

 class Environment: